golang/go/README.md

 	panic("this string is illegal")
 }
 ```
 SOTA fuzzers like AFL++ or LibAFL would find the panic instantly in that case.
 However, Go native fuzzer wouldn't.
-That is a massive gap that restrains coverage exploration by a **LOT**.
+That is a massive gap that restrains coverage exploration by a **lot**.

+The benchmark below show those limits.
+Note that those benchmarks can be **reproduced** and improved via the [cybergo-bench-libafl repository](https://github.com/kevin-valerio/cybergo-bench-libafl/tree/main).

 ##### Benchmark 1: